wcfrobert/wcfrobert.github.io/_posts/2021-03-25-python-notes.markdown

 <hr>

-This section is dedicated to random conceptual stuff.

 ## Virtual Environment, Interpreter, PATH

-When installing python with Anaconda, it comes with its own virtual environment with its separate instance of python installation along with a massive collection of python packages.
-It's a standard "distribution" of python for data scientist who doesn't want to worry about the little details like managing environments and packages.
+When installing python with Anaconda, it comes with its own massive bundle of popular and commonly-used python packages.
+Think of it like a "battery-included" distribution of python popular amongst data scientist and engineers who don't want to worry about managing dependencies and virtual environments.
 To run the Anaconda version of python:

 1. Use anaconda command prompt, spyder, or jupyter notebook
 2. Use a regular system terminal, then type in the following: